GitHub Copilot vs OpenAI Codex CLI

 Who should choose each tool

-Choose GitHub Copilot if you need GitHub Users and want a stack centered on AI Assistants & Code Review.
-Pick OpenAI Codex CLI when you value Terminal Power Users and prefer a tool that matches Developer IDEs & Agents.
+Choose GitHub Copilot if you need GitHub Users and want a stack centered on code-review.
+Pick OpenAI Codex CLI when you value Terminal Power Users and prefer a tool that matches ide-agents.
 Check the feature comparison above to see which tool fits your workflow best.

 Interface Comparison